eiixy/eiixy/README.md

 I'm a passionate developer with a keen interest in web development, open source, and learning new technologies.
 I enjoy solving problems and building projects that make a difference.

 - 🔭 I’m currently working on [go-keg](https://github.com/go-keg)
-- 🌱 I’m currently learning AI,FE
+- 🌱 I’m currently learning AI, FE
-- 👯 I’m looking to collaborate on graphql
+- 👯 I’m looking to collaborate on GraphQL
 - 📫 How to reach me: eiixyw@gmail.com

 ## GitHub Stats